bosch-io/iot-things-examples/octopus-bidirectional/README.md

 Open `iot-device/octopus-hub/octopus-hub.ino` in your Arduino IDE.

 All properties relevant for the connection to our cloud services have to be set in `iot-device/octopus-hub/settings.h`.
-Replace all XXX placeholders with your configuration properties.
+Replace all `XXX` placeholders with your configuration properties and write your credentials within the `" "` quotation marks.

 ```cpp
 #ifndef SETTINGS_H